A literary nonfiction exploring the stories we inherit, the stories we survive, and the stories we finally choose for ourselves.

 For years, I hid the truth about what my father did for a living.

-They called her a returnee, as if she were rejected goods returned by a customer.
+They called her a returnee, as if she were reject merchandise, unwanted and sent back for disposal.

 I spent ten hours waiting for assistance in a hospital that had become indifferent to human suffering.